jptweb/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

 ---

 ## II.
 Assignment Requirements
-- 1. A minimum of **SEVEN *User Flow Diagrams*** that map out at least 7 distinct "journeys" that your users (the personas you created in deliverable #1) will have while attempting to accomplish their goals on your app.
+- 1. A minimum of **SEVEN *User Flow Diagrams*** that map out at least 7 distinct "journeys" that your users (the personas you created in deliverable #1) will have while attempting to accomplish their goal / task on your app.
 You should create flows for each of your three personas:
       - **Primary user** (3 flows) - your main target audience
       - **Power user** (2 flows) - someone who uses the app extensively
       - **Casual user** (2 flows) - someone who uses it occasionally